nmchenry01/async-python-presentation/index.md

 > Asynchronous programming is a form of parallel programming that allows a unit of work to run separately from the primary application thread

 A little better, but what is "parallel programming"?
-Let's explore some key definitions we'll need to talk meaningfully about asyncronous programming.
+Let's explore some key definitions we'll need to talk meaningfully about asyncronous programming

 ## Key Concepts

+### Parallelism

+This is the idea of performing multiple operations at the same time.
+Your computer has multiple CPUs, therefore theoretically it can (and does) do multiple things at the same time.

+The more precise term for spreading work over a computers CPUs is **Multiprocessing**.
+This type of parallelism is very good in the case where you have a **CPU bound** task, or a task where the time to complete it is mainly derived from the speed at which CPU(s) can process it.

+Many machine learning algorithms and other mathematically intensive computations fall in to this category.

+- **Concurrency** - Stuff

+- **Threading** - Stuff

+- **CPU Bound** - Stuff

+- **I/O Bound** - Stuff

 Introduction to a couples of key concepts here (CPUs, CPU bound, I/O bound, etc).
 Non-blocking